Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Add-AzVpnClientRootCertificate.md

 ## SYNTAX

 ```
-Add-AzureRmVpnClientRootCertificate -VpnClientRootCertificateName <String> -VirtualNetworkGatewayName <String>
+Add-AzVpnClientRootCertificate -VpnClientRootCertificateName <String> -VirtualNetworkGatewayName <String>
  -ResourceGroupName <String> -PublicCertData <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Add-AzureRmVpnClientRootCertificate** cmdlet adds a root certificate to a virtual network gateway.
+The **Add-AzVpnClientRootCertificate** cmdlet adds a root certificate to a virtual network gateway.
 Root certificates are X.509 certificates that identify your Root Certification Authority.
 By design, all certificates used on the gateway trust the root certificate.
 This cmdlet assigns an existing certificate as a gateway root certificate.